amalgam8/amalgam8/apps/bookinfo/README.md

 +-----------------------+-------------+-------------+--------+-----------------------+
 Cleared fault injection rules from all microservices
 ```

+*Note:* When logs from logstash do not appear in elasticsearch by the
+time you hit the Enter key, one or more tests above might fail with the
+error message `No log entries found`.
+When you encounter this situation,
+re-run the above command (`a8ctl recipe-run ...`) and wait for a longer
+time before hitting the Enter key.
+We are working on a cleaner fix to
+address the log propagation delay problem.

 **Understanding the output:** The above output indicates that the
 productpage microservice timed out on its API call to the reviews